scionproto/scion/doc/BeaconExtensions.md

 ![Inter VS Intra Metrics](fig/inter_vs_intra_metrics.png)

-In order to be able to calculate the end-to-end propagation delay of a path starting in AS 2 and ending in AS 3, we need both the delay inside each AS (intra-AS), as well as the delay on the connections between ASes (inter-AS).
+In order to be able to calculate e.g. the end-to-end propagation delay of a path starting in AS 2 and ending in AS 3, we need both the delay inside each AS (intra-AS), as well as the delay on the connections between ASes (inter-AS).